 Where to Start With Estate Planning

 We’ll feature Hank, 72, and Ellen, 69.
 Retired for several years, they frequently travel to visit children and grandchildren in nearby states.
-During a recent visit, their oldest child asked them whether they had made any plans in the event one of them suddenly got sick.
-They hadn’t, as both of them were in good health.
+During a recent visit, their oldest child asked them whether they had made any plans if one of them suddenly got sick.
+They hadn’t, as they were both in good health.
 However, they agreed to seek some advice upon returning home to see what their options were.

 Hank and Ellen own the home they purchased when they married 45 years ago.
 They also have checking, savings, and CD accounts totaling $325,000.
 They both worked most of their adult lives, carefully watching expenses and never spending money on extravagant items they didn’t feel they needed.
-They also had a will, although it needed updating, and had established a power of attorney to care for certain contingencies in the event they were unable to.
+They also had a will, although it needed updating, and had established a power of attorney to give a trusted loved one power to make certain decisions for them if they were not able to make decisions on their own.

 A Thoughtful, Effective Estate Plan Approach

-The couple spoke with an elder law attorney, and were surprised to learn that they could plan now to avoid running out of money in the future should they need long-term care either at home or in a facility.
-This legal counsel advised them to place $200,000 and their home into an irrevocable trust and name their children as beneficiaries of the trust.
-This ensured that if necessary, their children would be able to take a distribution from the irrevocable trust rather than using their own money for Hank and Ellen’s needs.
+The couple spoke with an elder law attorney, and were surprised to learn that they could plan now to avoid running out of money in the future if they required long-term care either at home or in a facility.
+This legal counsel advised them to place $200,000 and their home into an irrevocable trust and to name their children as beneficiaries of the trust.
+This ensured that if necessary, their children would be able to take a distribution from the irrevocable trust to use for Hank and Ellen's needs rather than thier children having to use their own money to care for their parents.

-Additionally, The $200,000 placed into the irrevocable trust wouldn’t be counted against them after five years should either of them need long-term care and the assistance of state benefits to pay for it.
+Additionally, the $200,000 placed in the irrevocable trust wouldn’t be counted against them after five years should either of them need long-term care and the assistance of state benefits to pay for it.

-Then, acting on their attorney’s recommendation, Hank and Ellen transferred the remaining $125,000 in assets to a revocable trust to draw from for their living and travel expenses.
+Then, acting on their attorney’s recommendation, Hank and Ellen transferred the remaining $125,000 in assets to a revocable trust that Hank and Ellen could freely access for their living and travel expenses.
 Ellen also applied for a long-term care insurance policy to provide further protection for them should her health fail.
 Hank had applied previously but was denied.

 When Circumstances Changed, the Plan Didn’t

 Unfortunately, six years later, Hank had a severe stroke and was unable to use his right arm or leg.
-Ellen tried caring for him at home but was simply unable to, so the couple decided Hank would receive more comprehensive assistance in a nursing home.
+Ellen tried caring for him at home but was physically unable to do so becuase Hank was bigger than her.
+The couple decided Hank would receive more comprehensive assistance in a nursing home.
 Unsure of how to pay for long-term facility care, Ellen went back to their elder law attorney for help.

 Because they had planned ahead and the irrevocable trust was in place, Ellen could keep all of the remaining cash assets in their revocable trust, and Hank qualified immediately for state Medicaid benefits.
 The irrevocable trust (which had grown to $215,000) remained in place but didn’t count against Hank’s eligibility, since more than five years had passed and neither Hank nor Ellen had any direct access to the trust assets.

-Ellen was incredibly relieved to know she didn’t have to pay for Hank’s care and could instead focus on providing as much support as possible to him.
+Ellen was incredibly relieved to know she would not become destitute paying for Hank’s care and could instead focus on providing as much support as possible to him.
 Although Ellen wasn’t able to obtain long-term care insurance after all, she has peace of mind knowing their children continue to manage the irrevocable trust and are ready to help as needed.

 What If There Wasn’t an Estate Plan?

 Let’s assume Hank and Ellen didn’t plan ahead.
 When Hank had a stroke at age 78, the couple had $300,000 in checking, savings, and CDs.
-The couple applied for Medicaid, and under the Medicaid regulations in place at the time, Ellen was able to keep $110,00 of the assets, but most of the remaining assets had to be used for Hank’s care, leaving only $90,000 to be transferred to the children and hopefully protected from the state.
+The couple applied for Medicaid, and under the Medicaid regulations in place at the time, Ellen was able to keep $110,00 of the assets, but all the remaining assets except $2,000 had to be used for Hank’s care.

-However, while their home was protected as long as Ellen still lived there, if she were to become ill as well, the home could be subject to a lien by the state.
+Their home was protected as long as Ellen still lived there, if she were to become pass away or require nursing home care as well, Medicaid could require the home to be sold and the proceeds used to pay for care, or the home could be subject to a lien by the state and have to be sold to pay the lien at Hank and Ellen's deaths.
 Additionally, it took nearly two years for Hank to qualify for Medicaid, and the process was incredibly stressful for Ellen and her children.
-Since Ellen doesn’t have any trust protections in place as part of an estate plan, their remaining assets are at risk if her health fails.
+Since Ellen doesn’t have any trust protections in place as part of an estate plan, their remaining assets were at risk when Hank's health failed.

 What If Hank Wasn’t Married?